BagherZarei/LGA/README.md

 # Learning-Based Genetic Algorithm (LGA) for Community Detection Problem (CDP)

-1) This is implementation of paper 'Identifying Communities in Complex Networks Using Learning-Based Genetic Algorithm'
+1) This repositiory is implementation of paper 'Identifying Communities in Complex Networks Using Learning-Based Genetic Algorithm'

 2) Set the network path and algorithm parameters from file 'Main.m' inside 'Matlab Codes' folder and then run it.